fdv/running-elasticsearch-fun-profit/103-use-case-migrating-130tb-cluster-without-downtime/103-use-case-migrating-130tb-cluster-without-downtime.md

 There are 8 clusters running in production, with a bit more than 600 bare metal servers, with 1.7PB storage and 37.5TB RAM.
 Clusters are hosted in 3 data centers.
 One of them is dedicated to running each cluster third master host to avoid split brains when we lose a whole data center, which happens from time to time.

-The servers are mostly 6 core, 12 threads Xeon E5--1650v3 with 64GB RAM and 4*800GB SSD or 2*1.2TB NVME, in RAID0.
-Some clusters have 12 core bi Xeon E5--2687Wv4 with 256GB RAM.
+The servers are mostly 6 core, 12 thread Xeon E5--1650v3's with 64GB RAM and 4*800GB SSD or 2*1.2TB NVME, in RAID0.
+Some clusters have 12 core bi Xeon E5--2687Wv4's with 256GB RAM.

 The average cluster stats are 85k writes / second, with 1.5M in peak, and 800 reads / second, some clusters having a continuous 25k search / second.
 Doc size varies from 150kB to 200MB.